 In the next few decades, the worldwide demand for food is set to double.
-Africa and South-America look to be the main producers.
+Africa and South-America will be the main producers of the extra food.
 But how can large-scale agriculture be achieved if there are no reliable data on the availability of water, when the rain is going to fall, and where?
-Nick van de Giesen wanted an answer to these questions and that is why he and his colleague John Selker of Oregon State University, U.S.A., founded the Trans-African Hydro-Meteorological Observatory (TAHMO) some eight years ago.
-Their goal: to establish a network of 20,000 weather stations around Sub-Saharan Africa.
-Now that the groundwork has been done the first PhD candidate is ready to do the research, supported by the TU Delft Global Research Fellowship.
+Professor Nick van de Giesen is looking for answers and data.

 Lack of available data

-“It all started in 2007, when I was in the States.
-I was taking a stroll with John and we were talking about what really needed doing in our field.
+“It all started in 2007, when I was in the United States.
+I was taking a stroll with colleague John Selker and we were talking about what really needed to be done in our field.
 One of the challenges facing scientists is understanding the water balance in Africa – from a food production point of view, and also because we want to know more about the earth’s climate system in general.
 It’s scientifically unacceptable that we know so little about what is such a huge part of the world.
-John and I had both worked in Africa before and we found that one of the major problems is the lack of available data.
-This was before the smartphone, although we did see a revolution on the horizon in terms of micro-electronics, telephones, sensoring.”
+There is a lack of data.
+John and I had both worked in Africa before and we found that one of the major problems is that it is near impossible to obtain data.”

 Measuring on the ground

-After twenty years of fieldwork in Africa Van de Giesen knows like no other that when a project comes to an end so does the infrastructure that supports it.
+After thirty years of fieldwork in Africa Van de Giesen knows like no other that when a project comes to an end, so does the infrastructure that supports it.
 “There is simply not enough money to maintain it.
 That is why it’s essential for TAHMO to become self-sustaining.
 Selling data is one way of doing that.
 We can use the revenue to maintain the network and extend it all over the continent.”
-In Western Kenya TAHMO is already in partnership with Acre Africa, a company for local insurances for farmers.
-If there is a period of drought and the farms are within a ten mile radius of a certain weather station, farmers are automatically compensated.
-“It’s a good example of a working model which helps to increase food production.”

 Published: July 2019